XnLogicaL/XnLogicaL/README.md

-# Hi I do dumb software stuff
+# Hi there, I do dumb software stuff